aarshtalati/SubtitlesToClassNotes/README.md

     </tr>
     <tr>
       <td>basePath</td>
-      <td>Thisv is valid  root directory path string the where you've extracted your zip file containing subtitle dir and/or files</td>
+      <td>This is valid  root directory path string the where you've extracted your zip file containing subtitle dir and/or files</td>
     </tr>
     <tr>
       <td>condensed</td>